ib-agent/excel-ingest-convert-to-JSON/docs/anthropic-ai-enhancement-design.md

 # Anthropic AI Enhancement Design
-## PDF Processing with AI-Powered Extraction and Complexity Failover
+## PDF & Excel Processing with AI-Powered Extraction and Complexity Failover

-**Version:** 1.0
+**Version:** 2.0
 **Date:** January 2025
-**Status:** Design Phase
+**Status:** Design Phase - Expanded for Excel

 ---

 ## 📋 Executive Summary

-This document outlines the design and implementation plan for enhancing the existing PDF extraction system with Anthropic AI capabilities.
+This document outlines the design and implementation plan for enhancing both PDF and Excel extraction systems with Anthropic AI capabilities.
 The enhancement will add AI-powered extraction as both a comparison tool for improving traditional techniques and as a smart failover mechanism for complex documents.

+### Expanded Scope
+- **PDF Processing**: Original focus on AI-powered extraction for complex documents
+- **Excel Processing**: New addition focusing on complex table detection and structure analysis

 ### Key Objectives
 1. **Comparison Dataset Generation**: Use Anthropic AI to extract text, numbers, and tables to create robust test cases